 - Line 16 – Find the difference between lines 15 and 13 to see if there’s any credit to carry forward for next year.
 In our example, it zeros out.

 Hopefully, this gave you a clear idea of the steps involved and it demystified the process.
-Read more about the ITC and its qualifications here.
-Also, check this video that walks you through the process for claiming the solar tax credit.
+Read about more electrification incentives in the Inflation Reduction Act here.